slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 - I didn't get successful by knowing everything, I got successful by listening.
 - the price of growth is outgrowing people. -- naval
+- predict failure is easier than predicting success. -- naval

 > *"Want to get ahead in life?
 Start genuinely rooting for others to succeed.
 It's as simple as that."
 -- Sahil Bloom*
 -->